 Leigh Zick Dongre - Parent Consultant - Credentialed as a Licensed Professional Counselor and as a Licensed Clinical Addiction Specialist (A), Leigh holds a PhD in Counseling, with a concentration in Addictions, from the University of NC-Charlotte (one of the few addiction-specific doctoral programs in the country).
 She has counseled individuals and families affected by addiction in both acute hospital and outpatient counseling settings.
 She counseled patients and families in both the Trauma and Burns units at Wake Forest Baptist Health, and she counseled undergraduate students through her work at the University Counseling Center at Wake Forest University.
 Leigh's previous work experience as a consultant at the Center for Creative Leadership -- as well as her experience as a parent -- help inform Leigh's work with PTA families.

 I'm so glad that you are here.
 Problems associated with alcohol use, medication misuse and drug abuse affect everyone around the individual ~ family, friends, neighbors, employers and even church members.
 The alcohol or drug aspect is often hidden, but the conflicts in relationships, struggles to meet responsibilities, absences from important events or problems with health, performance or communications are known by many.
 For family members, the truth becomes undeniable.
 As we love and try to support the person affected, we often do so in silence.
 I believe that a full life can only be achieved when our lives are free from addiction, despair and fear --- our own or someone else's.

 This letter is a way of helping you get to know me better, to know my experience and training.
 I am a Wake Forest University graduate for both undergraduate (BA, '85) and graduate school (MAEd in Counseling, '96), and I have worked in the behavioral health field since 1986.
-I am recognized in North Carolina as a Licensed Professional Counselor and Licensed Clinical Addiction Specialist.
-In my role with Parenting Through Addiction, I serve as Lead Consultant and Consultant Supervisor.
+I am recognized in North Carolina as a Licensed Clinical Mental Health Counselor and Licensed Clinical Addiction Specialist.
+In my role as founder of Parenting Through Addiction, I serve as Lead Consultant.